Xeeynamo/KingdomSaveEditor/README.md

 The script `pack.bat` uses WinRAR's self-extracting archive to create a single executable file ready to be distributed.

-## Privacy Policy
+## Privacy policy

 The application will have full access to the file you will open by using "File\Open" in order to be able to modify your save game data and it will send the version of the save editor to provide customized messages at the home page to suggest which changes you will find in a new release.

 It is important to state that it does not collect any information if not asked for the explicit authorization of it.
 The source code can be found on GitHub, so you can have an idea on which data the application have access to.